zum Seiteninhalt

 After the discoverer of the effect the quantity h/e² has been named "von-Klitzing constant" and it is abbreviated as RK:

-To honor his discovery, von Klitzing was awarded the Nobel prize for physics in 1985.
+To honour his discovery, von Klitzing was awarded the Nobel prize for physics in 1985.

 Resistance values realized with the quantum Hall effect can be reproduced with relative uncertainties of one part in a billion.
-For this reason the effect is used as the basis for constant reference resistors for calibrations in national metrology institutes all over the world.
-Since the von-Klitzing constant RK = h/e² is not known with the necessary precision, everywhere the same stipulated value is used for the purpose of calibrations:
+For this reason the effect is used as the basis for constant reference resistors for calibrations in national metrology institutes all over the world since 1990.
+Since the von-Klitzing constant RK = h/e² was not known with the necessary precision by that time, everywhere the same stipulated value was used for the purpose of calibrations from 1.
+January 1990 until 19.
+May 2019: RK-90 = 25812,807 Ω

 Though the new effect is seemingly very similar to the one discovered by von Klitzing, its theoretical explanation is different and much more involved.
-The basis of the nowadays accepted model was laid by the US-american Physicist Bob McLaughlin, who was, together with the discoverers Horst Störmer und Daniel Tsui, awarded the 1998 Nobel prize for physics.
+The basis of the nowadays accepted model was laid by the US-american Physicist Robert BettsLaughlin, who was, together with the discoverers Horst Störmer und Daniel Tsui, awarded the 1998 Nobel prize for physics.

 This new effect is called "Fractional Quantum Hall Effect" (abbr.
 FQHE), in distinction to the "Integer Quantum Hall Effect" (IQHE) discovered by von Klitzing.